 Modal of the subtask (pop-up window with task details) appears via keyboard shortcut mouse over the subtask + Q. You can set the deadline for a subtask the same way as for a task – via the pen icon.

-Always click green button Save to public the comment.
+Always click the green button Save to make the comment public.